← All posts

 Most firms don't have slow response times because they don't care.
 They have slow response times because their intake workflow has too many handoffs.

-Walk through what happens at a typical small firm when a lead comes in through the website.
-The form submission goes to an email inbox — sometimes a shared inbox, sometimes the managing partner's personal email, sometimes both.
+Walk through what happens at a typical firm when a lead comes in through the website.
+The form submission goes to an email inbox, sometimes a shared inbox, sometimes the managing partner's personal email, sometimes both.
 Someone has to notice the email.
-If the front desk is busy with calls, or the attorney is in court, or it's after 3 PM on a Friday, that email sits.
+If the front desk is busy with calls, or the attorney is in court, or it is late on a Friday, that email sits.
 Eventually someone reads it, decides what to do with it, and either calls the person back or forwards the email to another attorney who handles that practice area.

 By the time the potential client hears back, the urgency window has closed.
 They've already spoken with whoever called first.

 Now add lead-gen companies to the picture.
-A lead comes in through a vendor, gets routed through the vendor's system, appears in the vendor's dashboard, and someone at the firm has to check that dashboard — a different system from the firm's email, CRM, and practice management software.
-The lead might sit in the vendor's queue for an hour before the firm even knows it exists.
-And the same lead was simultaneously sent to three other firms, all of whom are racing to respond first.
+A lead comes in through a vendor, gets routed through the vendor's system, appears in the vendor's dashboard, and someone at the firm has to check that dashboard, a different system from the firm's email, CRM, and practice management software.
+The lead may sit in the vendor's queue before the firm even knows it exists.
+The same lead may also have been sent to other firms, all of whom are racing to respond first.

-The response time problem isn't that firms are lazy.
-It's that the workflow between "potential client hits submit" and "attorney makes contact" has too many steps, too many systems, and too many places where time leaks out.
+The response time problem is not that firms are lazy.
+It is that the workflow between "potential client hits submit" and "attorney makes contact" has too many steps, too many systems, and too many places where time leaks out.

 What Five Minutes Actually Requires

 Responding in five minutes sounds simple.
-It is not simple if your intake workflow requires a human to notice an email, read it, decide who should handle it, and make a phone call.
+The workflow becomes hard if your intake workflow requires a human to notice an email, read it, decide who should handle it, and make a phone call.
 That sequence takes fifteen to thirty minutes on a good day and hours on a bad one.

 Five-minute response requires one of two things: either someone is watching the intake channel every minute of every business day and has the authority to respond immediately, or the system responds automatically the moment the inquiry arrives.

-The first approach — a dedicated intake person — works for firms large enough to staff it.
-A full-time intake coordinator who does nothing but monitor incoming inquiries and make immediate contact is genuinely effective.
-The cost is a full-time salary for a role that may have significant downtime between inquiries, which makes it hard to justify for a three-attorney firm that gets fifteen leads a month.
+The first approach, a dedicated intake person, works for firms large enough to staff it.
+A full-time intake coordinator who monitors incoming inquiries and makes immediate contact can be genuinely effective.
+The cost is a full-time salary for a role that may have significant downtime between inquiries, which makes it hard to justify for a small firm with limited monthly lead volume.

-The second approach — automated acknowledgment followed by fast human follow-up — is more accessible.
-The potential client submits the form and immediately receives a response: their inquiry was received, here's what happens next, and someone from the firm will contact them within a specific timeframe.
+The second approach, automated acknowledgment followed by fast human follow-up, is more accessible.
+The potential client submits the form and immediately receives a response: their inquiry was received, here is what happens next, and someone from the firm will contact them within a specific timeframe.
 That acknowledgment buys time.
-The person knows they've been heard.
-They're less likely to immediately submit forms on three other websites because they already have a response from your firm.
+The person knows they have been heard.
+They are less likely to immediately submit forms on several other websites because they already have a response from your firm.

-The key is that the acknowledgment has to be immediate and the human follow-up has to be fast.
-An auto-reply that says "we'll get back to you within 48 hours" is worse than no auto-reply at all — it tells the person they're not a priority.
+The acknowledgment has to be immediate and the human follow-up has to be fast.
+An auto-reply that says "we will get back to you within 48 hours" can be worse than no auto-reply at all because it tells the person they are not a priority.

 The Follow-Up Gap

-Response time gets most of the attention, but what happens after the first attempt matters just as much.
-At most firms, a lead that doesn't answer the first call gets a voicemail and then sits — competing with court appearances, client meetings, and the next batch of incoming leads for someone's attention.
+Response time gets most of the attention, but what happens after the first attempt carries just as much weight.
+At many firms, a lead that does not answer the first call gets a voicemail and then sits, competing with court appearances, client meetings, and the next batch of incoming leads for someone's attention.
 The follow-up call happens days later, or never.

-A structured follow-up sequence — multiple attempts over a defined period, tracked in a system rather than in someone's memory — catches the leads that a single attempt misses.
+A structured follow-up sequence, multiple attempts over a defined period, tracked in a system rather than in someone's memory, catches the leads that a single attempt misses.
 The full argument for why follow-up discipline produces better returns than buying more leads is in Why Faster Follow-Up Beats More Leads.
-The short version: firms that follow up consistently convert meaningfully more of the leads they're already paying for.
+The short version: firms that follow up consistently convert more of the leads they already paid for.

 Why This Is an Operations Problem, Not a Marketing Problem

-Spending more on lead generation doesn't fix this.
-It makes it worse.
+Spending more on lead generation does not fix this.
+It can make the problem worse.
 More leads flowing into the same broken intake workflow means more leads lost to the same response time and follow-up gaps.
 The return on marketing spend is capped by the firm's operational capacity to respond.

 The firms that get the best return on their marketing investment are not always the ones spending the most.
-They're the ones that respond fastest, follow up most consistently, and lose the fewest leads between "form submitted" and "consultation scheduled."
+They are the ones that respond fastest, follow up most consistently, and lose the fewest leads between "form submitted" and "consultation scheduled."

 What the Right System Does